usekarma/karma/scripts/deploy_openapi.md

 # deploy_openapi.py

 This script publishes an OpenAPI spec to S3 and updates the corresponding runtime pointer in AWS Systems Manager (SSM).
-It is the standard way to deploy the Karma API definition for use with infrastructure components such as `serverless-rest`.
+It is the standard way to deploy the Karma API definition for use with infrastructure components such as `serverless-api`.

 ---